 - JTAG <=> target ribbon cable, 20cm,

-In Download > JTAG-lock-pick section you can find several files related to this project: manual (with schematic diagram of circuit, schematic diagram of CPLD and bill of materials) and drivers (WinUSB, libusb-win32 and ftd2xx).
+In Downloads, in JTAG-lock-pick category you can find several files related to this project: manual (with schematic diagram of circuit, schematic diagram of CPLD and bill of materials) and drivers (WinUSB, libusb-win32 and ftd2xx).

 Contact us via contact form if you are interested in this JTAG!